learn

 What Are Wrist Exercises?

-holding a rope with left hand - Wrist Mobility Exercises
+Woman Stretching - Wrist Mobility Exercises

 Wrist exercises are targeted movements designed to strengthen the muscles, tendons, and ligaments around the wrist.
 These exercises aim to improve flexibility, mobility, and strength, helping prevent injury and alleviate pain caused by strain or overuse.